johnhays/ircNodeDashboard/README.md

 **sudo apt-get install nodejs npm**

-Once **node.js** has been successfully installed, and you are on a system that does not use systemd, install the package forever.
+**Optional:** Once **node.js** has been successfully installed, and if you are on a system that does not use systemd, install the package forever.

 **sudo npm install forever**